tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   predictions = model.predict(X_test_scaled)
   ```

-* The model is evaluated using `sklearn` to calculate the confusion matrix, the accuracy score and to generate the classification report.
+* The confusion matrix, accuracy score, and classification report is used ot evaluate the model.

   ![Model's evaluation results](Images/preventing_fraud_review_1.png)

-Comment to students, that despite model's accuracy is high, this model is not precisely predicting the fraudulent transactions as it can be seen after reviewing the precision and recall value.
-Remind students, that this is why getting the classification report is always important to evaluate a classification model.
+Explain to students that despite model's high accuracy, this model is not precisely predicting the fraudulent transactions as can be seen from the precision and recall values.
+This is why it is important to include the classification report when evaluating a classification model.

-Continue live coding the review, by creating the model graph using the `pydotplus` library and highlight the following.
+Continue live coding the review by creating the model graph using the `pydotplus` library and highlight the following.

 ```python
 # Create DOT data